autoSteve/ha-solcast-solar/ADVOPTIONS.md

 Possible values: integer 0 (default 0)

 This option presently does nothing.
 It is reserved to accommodate the addition of alternatives to the present delta logarithmic adjustment of dampening factors where forecast deviates from matching past intervals.

+**Key: "automated_dampening_ignore_intervals"**

+Possible values: list of strings as "HH:MM" (default [])

+Certain intervals of the day can be set to be ignored by dampening, at times when there is no possibility of shading.
+A possible use case is when there are many matching estimated actual intervals and only a small number of older generation intervals comparable due to export limiting.
+This can happen as days get longer towards Summer.

+Double quotes are valid JSON format (single quotes are not).
+Times are specified in local time zone, and must match the format "HH:MM" with one or two digit hour and a minute of either "00" or "30", and be unique in the list.

+An example list: ["12:00","12:30","13:00","13:30","14:00","14:30","15:00"]

 **Key: "automated_dampening_insignificant_factor"**